franckvalot/opencell-website-test/content/_index.md

             services.
           title: CLOUD-READY
       title: SIMPLE
-  title: Our next-generation platform stands out from the crowd.
+  title: Next-generation monetization that stands out from the crowd.
 separator4:
   description: Our verticals
   number: '04'